KelvinKramp/Dash-Heroku-procfile-clock-setup/README.md

-Project for creating a Dash app with a background scheduler in which the time interval of the scheduler can be changed by the Dash input text field.
+Mini project for creating a Dash app with a background scheduler in which the time interval of the scheduler can be changed by the Dash input text field.
 I used as a interaction mechanism in a graphical userinterfact in which I want to change the frequency of data updates on a Heroku server.

 The procfile has references to two files: